 The student receives one thousand five hundred fifteen (1495) hours of didactic and laboratory instruction and seven hundred eighty (800) hours of clinical education allowing them to apply the lecture topics to practical use.
 The curriculum provides students with the technical, clinical, and interpersonal skills necessary to succeed in this field.
 In addition, the program prepares students to take their ARDMS examinations.
 Upon completion of the program, a diploma is awarded.
 Normal completion time for this program is 96 weeks excluding any holiday and vacation times.

 Although it is possible to acquire a job without being a registered sonographer, it is often required by employers that all sonographers have current registrations.
-Students that graduate from this program are eligible to test for the ARDMS registration (Prerequisite 1).
-For more information, please view the ARDMS Prerequisite sheet.

 Financial aid is available for those who qualify.
 Click here for more information about Financial Assistance.
 For details please call: (916) 877-7977